JingHuangLab/SLCFold/README.md

 ## SLCFold
-The source code is the implementation of the fitness score, which was designed for new fold.
-We successfully found a new fold SLC44 according the the fitness score.
+The source code is the implementation of the fitness score, which was designed for new folds.
+Through ranking by the score, the new fold SLC44 was successfully discovered from the human SLC superfamily.
+The fitness score can also be adopted to other families for new folds.

 ### Data
 #### Predicted information: